helmutkemper/iotmaker.docker.builder/doc.md

 #### AddFilterToStartChaos

-Similar: AddStartChaosMatchFlag(), AddStartChaosMatchFlagToFileLog(), AddFilterToStartChaos()
+Similar: AddStartChaosMatchFlag\(\)\, AddStartChaosMatchFlagToFileLog\(\)\, AddFilterToStartChaos\(\)

-English: Adds a filter to the container's standard output to look for a textual value releasing the start of the chaos test.
-Input: match: Simple text searched in the container's standard output to activate the filter filter: Regular expression used to filter what goes into the log using the `valueToGet` parameter. search: Regular expression used for search and replacement in the text found in the previous step [optional]. replace: Regular expression replace element [optional].
+English: Adds a filter to the container's standard output to look for a textual value releasing the start of the chaos test\.
+Input: match: Simple text searched in the container's standard output to activate the filter filter: Regular expression used to filter what goes into the log using the \`valueToGet\` parameter\. search: Regular expression used for search and replacement in the text found in the previous step \[optional\]\. replace: Regular expression replace element \[optional\]\.

 ```
 Note: - Chaos testing is a test performed when there is a need to simulate failures of the microservices involved in the project.